Get to the starting line with your crayons and pencils!

 styling lacked a youthful appeal compared to the slippery curves that captured their attention.

-Teenagers were starting to populate the cities and collages.
+Teenagers were starting to populate the cities and colleges.
 They didn't want to drive dad's land yacht

 and grandpa's dated American car brand just wasn't rebellious enough.